Phone-GWP-group

 The introduction of resin identification codes (RIC)

-The Mobius loop, arguably the most well-known recycling symbol, was created in the early 1970s as part of a competition.
+The Mobius Loop, arguably the most well-known recycling symbol, was created in the early 1970s as part of a competition.

 The bottom of a plastic bottle, showing its recycling code